 Ethnomusicology helped us build a perspective on local/traditional manifestations of music that shaped identities and gave rise to a global identification of local traditional music with its particular instrumentation, musical vocabulary and associated rituals.

 These differentiations are only operative to identify trends in the relation of place and music.
 It is obvious that we can trace works by a lot of composers, musicians and sound artists that include or move in between all of them.
-Nonetheless they are useful to my proposal as they clarify a group of investigation themes that can help me build a methodology to think site-specificity in musical improvisation.

 All musical improvisation, idiomatic or non-idiomatic (Derek Bailey, 1992) as always brought together both players and the audience in the celebration of the moment and place it´s happening in and, to a certain point, elaborating on their relation.